 On top of that, teachers are trying to use data to help their students succeed during the unprecedented challenges of the COVID-19 era.
 In 2020, 46% of teachers said they did not receive trainings or resources about how to assess student learning and progress during school closures.
 Seventy-eight percent of those teachers said that type of training would have been helpful, and 77% also said that they would like that kind of support in the future.

 How can my state better support teacher data literacy?

 It takes a village to support student success, and when it comes to data, it’s no different.
 Teachers shouldn’t have to go it alone.
-The following recommendations, informed by the opinions of teachers themselves, outline what state leaders can do to better support teacher data literacy:
+The following recommendations, informed by the opinions of teachers themselves, outline what state leaders can do to better support teachers as they use data:

 - Support the development of data literacy skills in educator preparation programs.
-Most teachers build their data literacy skills while already working at their schools, with 45 percent reporting that they taught themselves during this time.
-Only 17 percent of teachers report learning to use data in their educator preparation program, where teachers are expected to build foundational knowledge that can be applied throughout their careers.
+Most teachers build their data literacy skills while already working at their schools, with 45% reporting in 2019 that they taught themselves during this time.
+Only 17% of teachers reported learning to use data in their educator preparation program, where teachers are expected to build foundational knowledge that can be applied throughout their careers.

 - Work with districts to make teacher data use a more seamless part of the school day.
-A whopping 81 percent of teachers report dipping into their personal time to apply student data to their lesson plans and teaching practices.
-Only 51 percent agree that their principal or assistant principal ensures that teachers have the time they need to use data effectively.
+In 2019, a whopping 81% of teachers reported dipping into their personal time to apply student data to their lesson plans and teaching practices.
+Only 51% agreed that their principal or assistant principal ensures that teachers have the time they need to use data effectively.